imcf/psytricks/README.md

 Get-Content -Wait C:\ProgramData\PSyTricks\restricks-server.log
 ```

 Tada!
-That's it, the service is now ready to take HTTP requests! 🎉
+That's it, the service is now ready to take HTTP requests (from
+`localhost`)! 🎉

+Please be aware that the REST interface doesn't do **any authentication** on
+purpose, meaning everything / everyone that can access it will be able to run
+all requests!
+We're using it in combination with an SSH tunnel but essentially
+anything that controls who / what can access the service will do the job.

 ## 🎪 What does it provide?